eliottjohnson/Obsidian-Vault/Fellowship/Quadrupole scan/EDMS document East Dump.md

 Thomas Birtwistle takes care of the PS Complex primary lines (Booster, PS Ring, etc...)

-## Silvia
+## Silvia Schuh-Erhard

+We had a brief discussion on Monday 07.11.2022
+Did a great job correcting the document.

-Put the appendix in the text
+Suggested to put the appendix in the text (maybe no need for this time).

-3:30
+Read her comments before 3:30.

-Wednesday next week deadline
+Wednesday next week deadline for document circulation